 Refactor the app to centralize the server calls

-You should do some preparatory work before you migrate your app to the new runtime.
+Make some preparatory work before you migrate your app to the new runtime.
 The first step involves inspecting the logic for server calls and optimizing them by grouping them into a common logic.
-If your app has complex Server Actions used by Screen, consider extracting some of the logic to Server Actions and reusing them where needed.
+If your app has complex Server Actions used by Screen, consider extracting some logic to Server Actions and reusing them where needed.

-Traditional App renders most of the UI on the server side, so the server calls bound to UI were not an issue.
-This is not true for Reactive apps, where forcing UI to wait for a response from the server makes an app appear slow.
+Traditional App renders most of the UI on the server side, so the server calls bound to UI weren't an issue.
+This isn't true for Reactive apps, where forcing UI to wait for a response from the server makes an app appear slow.

-Reactive apps use the new UI framework, OutSystems UI, and it's not compatible with the OutSystems Web UI or Silk UI.
+Reactive apps use the new UI framework, OutSystems UI, and it's not compatible with the OutSystems Silk UI, Web UI, or older UIs.
 One of the first tasks should be selecting the Layout that fits your app best.
-Then you need to recreate your Screens in new modules with new widgets and patterns.
-This implies adapting existing user experience to the new UI and improving it through it.
+Then you need to recreate your Screens in new Modules with new Widgets and Patterns.
+This implies adapting the existing user experience to the new UI and improving it through it.

-If your Screens are based on OutSystems 11 Screen Templates, you can recreate those screens using similar Screen Templates in Reactive.
-You can also use scaffolding to speed up some of the UI creation.
+If the Screens of your app use the OutSystems 11 Screen Templates, you can recreate those Screens using similar Screen Templates in Reactive.
+You can also use scaffolding to speed up some UI creation.

-The more complex screens need to be recreated if your old apps are using OutSystems UI Web, Silk UI, or Rich Widgets.
+Recreate the screens with higher complexity if your old apps are using OutSystems UI Web, Silk UI, or Rich Widgets.

 Update the front-end logic

 Once the UI is in place, you need to make it fully functional.
 For the most part, this entails focusing on the logic that now runs in the client.
-You should check which data you bring to the client side of the app, making sure you always don't expose confidential information.
+Check which data you bring to the client-side of the app, making sure you never expose confidential information.

 Fix the performance warnings

-Check if your app is running smoothly for the end-users.
+Check if your app is running smoothly for the users.
 You should fix the performance warnings in Service Studio, particularly the ones related to using the server-side logic from UI.